The Cowles Center for Dance & the Performing Arts

 Sunday, May 13, 2:00 pm*

 *A matinee of MATINEE for Mother’s Day!
 On Sunday, May 13, join SPDT performers for a special pre-show Mother’s Day dance with fun music and mingling in The Cowles Center lobby.
 Learn a few movements as you dance the afternoon away with your mom or a special person close to you.
 After, attend the final performance of MATINEE in the Goodale Theater.
-This package includes two discounted tickets along with this special dancing celebration of mothers!
-Check back soon for discount code!
+Use discount code MOTHERSDANCE to purchase two tickets along with this special dancing celebration of mothers!

 1:00 pm – Mother’s Day Dance